-*In the event of a positive COVID-19 case in a research space, please see the VU Research Space Isolation and Disinfection Guidance for a Confirmed COVID-19 Case webpage (will need VUnetID and password to login).
+* VU Research Space Isolation and Disinfection Guidance for a Confirmed COVID-19 Case (will need VUnetID and password to login).

 *Please see the Vanderbilt Graduate and Professional Student COVID-19 Testing, Positive Case and Contact Tracing webpage for more information on COVID-19 protocol.

 *90.3 WPLN News Nashville Public Radio, July 6, 2020: Where To Get Tested In Tennessee Without Symptoms And Without Paying

 *For more information on returning to campus for the Fall 2020 semester, please see the Graduate and Professional Students Return to Campus webpage.